 Now it’s true that he’s always been somewhat picky when it comes to meals, but lately, Barney has gotten worse.
 He might eat the new stuff for a couple of days, but then he turns his nose up at it a week later.
 What’s worse, you’re thinking “why my dog won’t eat dry food anymore?”
 The only good thing out of having the various cans of unopened dog rations piled up in the cupboard is that the local rescue shelter is going to be benefitting.

-5 Highest Rated Pet Foods for Fussy Eaters Reviews
+7 Top Rated Pet Foods for Fussy Eaters Reviewed

 Rachael Ray isn’t just a talk show host and famous chef but is also an animal lover.
 She has developed a pet food called Nutrish which uses ingredients from farms in the United States.
 It’s one of the most delicious dry dog foods.